Yamato-Security/WELA/README.md

     Output Types (Default: Standard Output):
-        -SaveOutput <outputfile-path> : Output results to a text file -OutputCSV : Outputs to CSV (Default: $false) -OutputGUI : Outputs to the Out-GridView GUI (Default: $false)
+        -SaveOutput <outputfile-path> : Output results to a text file -OutputCSV : Outputs to CSV
+        -OutputGUI : Outputs to the Out-GridView GUI

     Analysis Options:
-        -StartTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the start of the timeline -EndTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the end of the timeline -IsDC $true : Specify if the logs are from a DC (Default: $false)
+        -StartTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the start of the timeline -EndTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the end of the timeline -IsDC $true : Specify if the logs are from a DC

     Output Options:
-        -USDateFormat : Output the dates in MM-DD-YYYY format (Default: YYYY-MM-DD) -EuropeDateFormat : Output the dates in DD-MM-YYYY format (Default: YYYY-MM-DD) -UTC : Output in UTC time (Default: $false) -HideDisplayTimezone : Hide Displays the timezone used -ShowLogonID : Specify if you want to see Logon IDs (Default: $false) -Japanese : Output in Japanese
+        -USDateFormat : Output the dates in MM-DD-YYYY format (Default: YYYY-MM-DD) -EuropeDateFormat : Output the dates in DD-MM-YYYY format (Default: YYYY-MM-DD) -UTC : Output in UTC time
+        -HideDisplayTimezone : Hide Displays the timezone used -ShowLogonID : Specify if you want to see Logon IDs -Japanese : Output in Japanese

     Other: